DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/ddiscordbot.md

 You can view the supported properties for a button [here](https://meta.denizenscript.com/Docs/Tags/discordbuttontag.with.as) and for a selection menu [here](https://example.com).

 The `rows` argument is a list of lists.
-The main lists represents the separate rows, while the lists inside represent the components on each row (similarly to columns on a grid).
+The main lists represent the separate rows, while the lists inside represent the components on each row (similarly to columns on a grid).
 This argument is found on both `discordinteraction` and `discordmessage`.
 You can make use of `<list_single>` and `.include_single` for this.
 Additionally, you can mix and match components in rows as you please.
 However, a message is still required!

 For example, sending a message with a button would look like: